 The courses offered at GW Graham Secondary follow guidelines set out by the Ministry of Education and the Chilliwack School Board.
-The graduation program is comprised of required courses and elective options totaling 80 credits (from Grade 10 through Grade 12), and completion of three provincial assessments.
-When planning courses selections, students should ensure their requirements for graduation are met through the process.
+The graduation program is comprised of required courses and elective options totaling 80 credits (from Grades 10 through 12), and completion of three provincial assessments.
+When planning course selections, students should ensure their requirements for graduation are met through the process.

-Selecting elective courses is an important process and should be carried out in consultation with your parents/guardians.
+Selecting elective courses is an important process and should be carried out in consultation with your parent(s)/guardian(s).
 Become familiar with the course offerings and plan ahead.
 If you have questions, please speak to a school counsellor.